 But before we go on, here are some reasons why I think the X-Pro2 is an almost perfect camera:

-1. First of all, it looks REALLY good, like an object of desire that has been crafted with utter care and precision.
-And it looks like a nostalgic throwback to the good old days of manual film cameras, which I love.
+1. First of all, the camera itself looks REALLY good, like an object of desire that has been crafted with utter care and precision.
+Its look is also a nostalgic throwback to the good old days of manual film cameras, which I love.

 2. When you hold the X-Pro2 in your hands, everything feels just right.
 The buttons and dials inspire love.